Coach FAQ

 What should I do if my bus isn’t here?

 First, check around the school as the buses sometimes go to the wrong entrance.
-If you still don’t see the bus call Chris: (240)-801-5027.
+If you still don’t see the bus call the bus driver and your site manager.
 We’ll get in touch with the bus company and let you know what’s going on.

 What are the current league standings?

 We record the results on every we play in our DC SCORES league.
-We do not publish the standings in our leagues.
-At the end of the season we will notify you if your team makes the playoffs.
+League standings will be published on Mondays on TeamSnap.

 What should I do in the case of lightning or inclement weather during a game?